tharikrizan/DSassignment2/README.md

 # DSassignment2
-Please note that :"FireSensorAPI" reffers to the Restful Web Services
+Please note that :"FireSensorAPI" reffers to the Restful Web Services <br/>
-                  "FireSensorApplication" reffers to the Dummy sensor
+                  "FireSensorApplication" reffers to the Dummy sensor <br/>
-                  "Client Application" reffers to the Desktop application and RMI server "fire-alarm-app" reffers to the web client
+                  "Client Application" reffers to the Desktop application and RMI server<br/>
+                  "fire-alarm-app" reffers to the web client